Skip to main content

 Your employer or any potential employer may be unwilling to employ someone who has been bankrupt in a role of responsibility involving finance or the handling of money.

-Some professional membership bodies don’t allow undischarged bankrupts to remain members.
+Some professional membership bodies do not allow undischarged bankrupts to remain members.

-You can’t do any of the following jobs while bankrupt
+You cannot do any of the following jobs while bankrupt:

 • Charity trustee